 The modern design uses the same basic principle but in a far more efficient and stylish way.
 The cylindrical beaker is generally made of glass and has a metal lid with a plunger attached with a very fine mesh filter.

-Although there are other variations, including a plunger which pulls or an insulated press to keep your coffee hot, this is the most common type seen today and the one closest to the original intended design.
+Although there are other variations, including a plunger which pulls or an insulated press to keep your coffee ho.
+This is the most common type seen today and the one closest to the original intended design.

 So what is a French Press coffee maker exactly, and how does it work?
 There are a few basic parts to the French Press maker, including a glass carafe, lid, plunger with stem, and mesh filter.
 All of these parts work together to create your coffee, but can all be separated when required so that cleaning and maintenance are easier.